balajirai/balajirai/README.md

 - Passionate about creating efficient and user-friendly web solutions.
 - Skilled in both front-end and back-end development.
-- Dedicated to delivering high-quality projects that balance functionality and aesthetics.
 - Experienced in optimizing algorithms and data structures for enhanced performance.
-- Actively participated in collaborative projects and hackathons.
+- Actively participate in collaborative projects and hackathons.
 - Thrives in dynamic team environments that foster creativity and innovation.
-- Enthusiastic about continuous learning and sharing knowledge within the tech community.
-- Open to connecting and collaborating on web development and data structure discussions.
+- Open for collaboration on web development and data structure discussions.

 <h3 align="left">Tools and Technology :</h3>